Qorbanzadeh/currency-convertor/README.md

 ## Notes:

+- I've uploaded the project to a [github page](https://qorbanzadeh.github.io/currency-convertor/) but since I can't use it with `https` due to the free plan, browsers will block the endpoint!

 - Since I was using the free plan of [fixer.io](https://fixer.io/product), I couldn't change the base currency.
  So, I had to do it manually which is not good if it was a real project.
  Also, the rates would be updated only by refreshing the page since with the [free plan](https://fixer.io/product)